getbucket/bucket/README.md

 Bucket has the most extensive and thorough [documentation](https://github.com/getbucket/bucket/wiki), making it a breeze to get started with the bucket.

-## Central Service
+## Central Server

-No public central service has been deployed at this stage.
+No public central server has been deployed at this stage.

 ## License